jonneale/htm/README.md

 # htm

-An implementation of the Hierarchical Temporal Memory algorithm, as outlined by Jeff Hawkins of Numenta, and detailed in a paper here: https://www.numenta.com/htm-overview/education/HTM_CorticalLearningAlgorithms.pdf
+A Clojure of the Hierarchical Temporal Memory algorithm, as outlined by Jeff Hawkins of Numenta, and detailed in a paper here: https://www.numenta.com/htm-overview/education/HTM_CorticalLearningAlgorithms.pdf

 ## Usage